 Tracking all your reviews using an automated tool is essential, even with bad reviews.
 You can use these as a way to improve your customer service and marketing strategy.
 Also, don’t be afraid to engage with these types of reviews.
 According to Womply, “ a study by Cornell University professors found evidence that sales go up each time you respond to a review and a one-star improvement in online rating increases revenue by 39%!”

 How To Handle Online Criticism

 None of us are perfect, so some criticism is to be expected.
 When responding to negative reviews, do not blame the reviewer.
-Admit fault and offer a solution.
-Solution based answers will help you seem more personable and professional, focused on customer satisfaction.
-Womply also reports that, “negative reviews are a big deal for small businesses and need to be addressed.
+Instead, admit fault and offer a solution.
+Solution-based answers will help you seem more personable and professional, focused on customer satisfaction.
+Womply also reports that “negative reviews are a big deal for small businesses and need to be addressed.
 In fact, one negative review could cost you 30 customers!”

 Be sure to stay out of arguments online, as you want to show other visitors to your site that you can handle criticism well, regardless of whether it is constructive.
 Social media plays into online reputation management as well.
 According to edgytal, “It is highly recommended that every company which has a social media presence should practice ORM to know what their customers really think and expect from them.”

 Finally, remember there is always a chance to turn a negative review into a positive review!
-If you are able to solve the problems addressed in a negative review, this reflects well on your online reputation.
+If you can solve the problems addressed in a negative review, this reflects well on your online reputation.

 Maintaining your online reputation is important for any successful business.
 However, it can be daunting.
 This is why BrandRep offers Reputation Management services to help you paint a positive image of your business.
 Make sure to contact us if you’re interested in our services, and let us know if you found this guide helpful.